 The Members: There has been a slow but steady growth in FOT's membership from 45 people in 1991, to over 425 in recent years.
 Roughly 80% of members are RPCVs.
 The remaining members have many and various connections to Tanzania.
 They include Tanzanians, former Teachers for East Africa (TEAs), religious and secular volunteers, health care workers, tourists, and business people -- all eager to help support Tanzania at the community level.

-The Funding: Since 1991 FOT has provided more than three-quarters or a million dollars ($750,000) to help support over 300 small-scale development and educational projects in all regions of Tanzania.
+The Funding: Since 1991 FOT has provided more than $825,000 to help support over 360 small-scale development and educational projects in all regions of Tanzania.
 Our membership dues fully cover our administrative costs.
 This allows all direct donations to support projects on the ground in Tanzania.